Here’s what you need to know when deciding whether to report your insurance claim, or pay it yourself.

 12 -Fault Determination Rules: Insurance companies use these rules to determine who’s at fault in an accident.
 Even if you’re considered to be partially at-fault, it carries the same weight as being completely at-fault.
 To view these rules, click here.

-13 -Insurance Policy Wordings: All automobile insurance policies in Ontario are identical, word for word.
+13 -Insurance Policy Wordings: All Ontario automobile insurance policies are identical, word for word.
 The only difference is what the insurance company charges.

 14 -As a general rule, you should always get two opinions about whether your claim is covered, or whether you’ve been correctly deemed “at-fault” or “partially at-fault”.